KhoslaMoksh/Brazilian_E-commerce/README.md

 The document CompleteAnalysis gives the whole Python project in Jupyter Notebook format.
 Certain other files, like DataDictionary, ProblemStatements, ReadingCSVfiles, and ProposedSolutions are also included.

 For the four main questions/Problem Statements, I created four different PDF files for easy viewing.
-All of them are stored under the Python project folder.
+All of them are stored under the AnalysisDocuments folder.

 Here's the link to the Dataset used for the Python project. https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce